- NY Credits : 8.0

 discuss the AICPA Code of Professional Conduct and its components,

-list the threats to independence,
+identify the threats to independence,

-list the types of risks that can be encountered during an audit,
+identify the types of risks that can be encountered during an audit,

 identify the most common framework for designing and maintaining a sound system of internal controls, and